GoogleCloudPlatform/recaptcha-enterprise-mobile-sdk/examples/ios/webview/README.md

-# iOS Sample
+# iOS Sample WebView Bridge

+This demonstrates how to bridge from an embedded WebView into the reCAPTCHA SDK.
+To use this in a production application, the JS code in the embdded webpage needs to be added to the site/page being displayed in your webview and is designed to detect if it is an Android or iOS WebView containing a bridge.

-The sample is configured to directly open using XCode.
+The sample is configured to directly open using XCode and uses Swift Package Manager to import the SDK.

 ## Setup site keys

 Using the site keys that were generated following the steps at https://cloud.google.com/recaptcha-enterprise/docs/create-key

-Make sure you create a *website* key to utilize visual challenges and *not and Android or iOS Key*.
-Create a checkbox challenge key and set the difficulty to medium or higher.

-Run `pod install` to install the pods for testing.
+Note: The sitekey used here is a mobile sitekey not a web one.

 ### Dev site keys